DeisData/deisdata.github.io/_sources/r/data-analysis.rst.txt

       ## data:  model2$residuals
       ## W = 0.99353, p-value = 0.1506

-- Homoscedasticity.
+-Homoscedasticity.
 The variance of the residual in a regression model is constant.
 We can check the Scale-Location plot or use the Breusch-Pagan test (null hypothesis: heteroskedasticity is not present)